superdesk/web-publisher/docs/bundles/SWPContentBundle/usage.rst

 If a template name parameter (`templateName`) is given with the rule, this template will be assigned to the article instead of the one in the route.

-Every rules is automatically processed when the content is pushed to ``api/v1/content/push`` API endpoint.
+Every rule is automatically processed when the content is pushed to ``api/v1/content/push`` API endpoint.
 The ``SWP\Bundle\ContentBundle\EventListener\ProcessArticleRulesSubscriber`` subscriber subscribes to
 ``SWP\Bundle\ContentBundle\ArticleEvents::PRE_CREATE`` event and runs the processing when needed.